lussoluca/drupalcon_prague_2022/web/modules/custom/devel/devel_generate/README.md

 Devel Generate automatically uses the values returned by this method during the generate process for generating placeholder field values.
 For more information
 see: https://api.drupal.org/api/drupal/core!lib!Drupal!Core!Field!FieldItemInterface.php/function/FieldItemInterface::generateSampleValue
+- For Drupal 10, the webprofiler module has broken out to its own project at https://www.drupal.org/project/webprofiler